ivan-kleshnin/kecasn/README.md

 > Convert strings from `snake_case` to `camelCase` or `kebab-case` and vice versa.
 > Transform array values and objects keys, including nested.
-> Uprade your legacy API to camelCase with no fuss.
+> Uprade your legacy API to camelCase with no fuss. :herb:

 The library aims to quickly wrap older APIs so you can use convenient and consistent camelCase on the Client while keeping snake_case on the BE & HTTP.
 Whenever API refactoring